 Eaten raw, peas contain vitamins A, C and K, and a range of B vitamins.
 They also contain a good amount of iron, manganese and phosphorus.

-You may also be interested in Suttons pea seeds and sweet pea plants.
+You may also be interested in Suttons pea seeds.